What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Campaign Structure Best Practices

-Your campaign structure should reflect both your business organization and how customers search for your products.
+Your campaign structure should reflect both your business organization and how potential customers search for your products, organized into effective ad groups.
 For automotive parts retailers, I typically recommend a structure based on product categories and vehicle compatibility.

 Here’s how you might structure campaigns for an auto parts retailer: